cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 instance_type: 'm4.xlarge'

 ...
-{{< /gsHighlight >}}
+{{< /gsHighlight >}}```

 After providing all required inputs, you can now go on to bootstrap your manager.

 ###Bootstrap Validation###

 During the first steps of the bootstrap process, some validations occur.
-By default, if any validations fail, the bootstrap process also fails.
+By default, if any validations fail the bootstrap process also fails.
 The process validates items such as the volume of physical memory and disk space available on the host, the download vailability of the resources required for the bootstrap process , that supported OS distributions are being used for the Cloudify Manager host, and so on.

 To override validation preferences, see the `Bootstrap Validations` section in the `inputs.yaml` file corresponding with the selected Cloudify Manager blueprint.